joehahn/hivemind/README.md

 ![](figs/lagged_yields.png)<br />

-Field yields are also influenced by the weather, which can be nominal, stormy, or hot, with yields being much more likely to be negative when the weather is stormy or hot:
+Field yields are also influenced by the weather, which can be nominal, stormy, or hot, with yields being smaller or more negative when the weather is stormy or hot:
 ![](figs/weather.png)<br />

-Every turn each field's yield is randomly drawn from a normal distribution whose mean and standard-deviation both increase linearly with field number:
+Every turn all fields' yields are randomly drawn from a normal distribution whose mean and standard-deviation both increase linearly with field number:
 ![](figs/field_parameters.png)<br />
 So when the weather is 'nominal', the higher-numbered fields are more productive